eduardocasino/vmsmount/readme.txt

 	                     "Example.txt" will be translated into "EXAM~4F0.TXT"
 	/U                 - Uninstall

+	/D                 - Dump contents of internal stack (if compiled with debug support)

 ENVIRONMENT

 	TZ      - Valid POSIX timezone.
 If omitted, file times will be in UTC